0

 Application

-Please email a cover letter and CV to: Lorraine McHugh, ceo@irishgirlguides.ie.
-Closing date: 04 May 2026.
+Please email a cover letter and CV with contact details of two referees to: Lorraine McHugh, ceo@irishgirlguides.ie.
+Closing date: 1st July 2026 @4pm.

 About Irish Girl Guides (IGG):